Please note that it is important to follow the steps as they are presented below:

 Step 5 – The Student Aid Report (SAR)

 After your FAFSA is processed, you will be sent a Student Aid Report (SAR).
 Electronic filers who provided an e-mail address will be sent an e-mail providing an electronic link to their SAR.
-Electronic filers who did not provide an e-mail address and those who completed a paper FAFSA will be sent a paper SAR in the mail.
+Electronic filers who did not provide an e-mail address will be sent a paper SAR in the mail.

 Step 6 – Additional Applications & Requirements